 - Good nursing care.

-Despite supportive care, death occurs in between 50 to 90 percent of Ebola patients.
+Despite supportive care, death occurs in between 50 and 90 percent of people infected with the virus.

-Ebola research scientists are actively researching a new Ebola vaccine.
-While this vaccine will not be a cure for Ebola, it could prevent Ebola hemorrhagic fever from developing in the first place.
-The Ebola vaccine is currently being tested in clinical trials.
+Ebola research scientists are actively researching a new vaccine.
+Although this vaccine will not be an Ebola cure, it could prevent hemorrhagic fever from developing in the first place.
+As mentioned, the vaccine is currently being tested in clinical trials.